Mississippi Today

 When the committee met in August, the timeline shows that trustees were supposed to “select candidates for initial interviews” along with consultants from Academic Search.
 Trustees then conducted those initial interviews, winnowing the candidates’ list, at the committee’s most recent meeting in August.

-But IHL provided little information to Mississippi when the organization repeatedly asked for more information about the outcome of each closed-door meeting, such as if the agency could confirm that trustees had selected semi-finalists.
+But IHL provided little information to Mississippi Today when the news organization repeatedly asked for more information about the outcome of each closed-door meeting, such as if the agency could confirm that trustees had selected semi-finalists.

 “The Board of Trustees received 79 applications for the position of President of Jackson State University,” spokesperson Kim Gallaspy wrote in an email in September.
 The Board values confidentiality for all applicants and will not comment further at this time.”